Clare Balding: Writing

 Balding has written columns for The Sporting Life, Racing Post, Sunday Telegraph, The Evening Standard and Stylist and currently writes a regular weekly sports column for Waitrose Weekend.

 She signed a deal with Viking Press to write an autobiography entitled My Animals and Other Family, which was published in September 2012.
 My Animals and Other Family reached Number One in The Sunday Times Bestseller list and has been translated into Italian, Mandarin and Hungarian.
 Her second book, Walking Home: My Family and other Ramblings, was published in September 2014.
 Her first adult novel, Pastures New, was published in September 2025.

-Copy-control controversy

-Balding was involved in a copy-control controversy in 2017, when it was alleged that she or her agent rewrote part of an interview that she gave to Saga magazine, provoking the journalist Ginny Dougary to remove her byline from the interview.
-According to Dougary, Balding removed sections of the text and inserted promotional material about her new book, as well as details of her hosting of the women's European football championships and the words "And indeed she [Balding] sparkles all the way through the photo shoot," despite Dougary commenting that this was not the case and that Balding was rather "a brisk, jolly-hockey-sticks type".
+In 2017, journalist Ginny Dougary alleged that Balding or her agent rewrote part of an interview that she gave to Saga magazine, provoking Dougary to remove her byline from the interview.
+According to Dougary, Balding removed sections of the text and inserted promotional material about her new book, as well as details of her hosting of the women's European football championships.
+Dougary also alleged that Balding added the words "And indeed she [Balding] sparkles all the way through the photo shoot," despite Dougary commenting that this was not the case and that Balding was rather "a brisk, jolly-hockey-sticks type".
 In a statement, Saga claimed that it had not given Balding copy control and that the interview was edited in conjunction with the author.